LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Logtalk doesn't rely on the SWI-Prolog auto-loading mechanism for library predicates.
-Calls of these predicates within objects and categories must be explicitly qualified or implicit qualified by listing the predicates in `use_module/2` directives.
+Calls of these predicates within objects and categories must be explicitly qualified or implicitly qualified by listing the predicates in `use_module/2` directives.
 You may also set the Logtalk `portability`, and `unknown_predicates` compiler flags to `warning` in order to detect unqualified calls to library predicates.
-All the module libraries must be loaded prior to compilation of object and categories containing calls to the library predicates.
+All the module libraries must be loaded prior to compilation of objects and categories containing calls to the library predicates.

 macOS users of the `SWI-Prolog.app` application, must add the definitions